Analytic structure of the MNS matrix with diagonal reflection symmetries: Analytic structure of and physical consequences

-Since there are several sign degrees of freedom for the parameters $c_{ij}$ and $s_{ij}$, we eliminate non-physical signs.
+We eliminate non-physical signs from several sign degrees of freedom for mixing parameters $c_{ij}$ and $s_{ij}$.
 First, the sign of the phase $i$ can be fixed to positive because it is absorbed to $s_{e}$.
-Based on the Kobayashi-Maskawa theory \cite{Kobayashi:1973fv}, five signs can be made positive by redefinition of phases of six leptons.
+Based on the Kobayashi-Maskawa theory \cite{Kobayashi:1973fv}, five signs can be made positive by redefinition of phases of six leptons, in a similar way to the standard PDG parameterization.
 For the later convenience, we choose the signs of $c_{12}, c_{13}, c_{23}$ and $s_{13}, s_{23}$ to be positive.
-Specifically, the sign of $\{ c_{23}, c_{13}, c_{12} \}$ can be changed by multiplying \{diag $(1,-1, -1)$, diag $(-1, 1, -1)$ , diag $(-1,-1,1)$\} from the right.
-The sign of $\{ s_{13}, s_{23} \}$ can be changed by multiplying \{diag $(-1, 1, 1)$, diag $(1, -1, 1)$\} from both the left and right.
+The sign of $c_{e}$ is also fixed because it is changed by multiplying diag $(-1, -1, 1)$ from the left without changing the sign of $s_{ij}$ and $c_{ij}$.
 In addition, two signs are determined from the signs of $\cos \d$ and $\sin \d$ for the Dirac phase $\d$.
-From the following calculation, we choose those of $s_{12}$ and $s_{e} c_{e}$.
-Since one sign remains, the signs of $c_{e}$ and $s_{e}$ cannot be determined independently from observables of low energy.
+From the following calculation, we choose those of $s_{12}$ and $s_{e}$.

-As the first observable, the Dirac phase is evaluated.
+The Dirac phase is evaluated as the first observable.
 The standard PDG parameterization is given by \cite{ParticleDataGroup:2018ovx}

-Note that the phases $\phi_{i}$ in $P$ have a potential to set the Majorana phases $\a_{i}$ to $\a_{i} + \pi$ and do not affect any other physical quantity.
+Note that the phases $\phi_{i}$ in $P$ have a potential to set the Majorana phases $\a_{i}$ to $\a_{i} + \pi$ and will be discussed again with the effective mass of double beta decay.

 By comparing the absolute values of the third column of Eq.~(\ref{MNSmatrix}) and (\ref{PDG}), $s_{13}$ and $s_{23}$ should satisfy

 and we obtain the following solutions;

 Similarly, the condition for $s_{12}$ is determined from $|U_{12}|^{2} = |U_{12}^{\rm PDG}|^{2}$,